-De escriptor Score а Can stand and then move more than 200 metres, either aided or unaided 0 points b Can stand and then move more than 50 metres but no more than 200 metres either aided or unaided 4 points С Can stand and then move unaided more than 20 metres but no more than 50 metres 8 points d Can stand and then move using an aid or appliance more than 20 metres but no more than 50 metres 10 points е Can stand and then move more than one metre but no more than 20 metres - either aided or unaided 12 points f Cannot, either aided or unaided: 12 points • stand, or • move more than one metre
+- a) Can stand and then move more than 200 metres, either aided or unaided (0 points) - b) Can stand and then move more than 50 metres but no more than 200 metres, either aided or unaided (4 points) - c) Can stand and then move unaided more than 20 metres but no more than 50 metres (8 points) - d) Can stand and then move using an aid or appliance more than 20 metres but no more than 50 metres (10 points) - e) Can stand and then move more than 1 metre but no more than 20 metres, either aided or unaided (12 points) - f) Cannot, either aided or unaided, (i) stand or (ii) move more than 1 metre (12 points)

 - Do you have any pain when you walk?
 Do you have this pain as soon as you start to walk?
 If not, how far can you walk before the pain starts?
-Describe where the pain is and how it feels - for example, cramping, shooting, stinging, burning or aching. - Does walking cause you to feel sick, dizzy or breathless?
+Describe where the pain is and how it feels for example, cramping, shooting, stinging, burning or aching. - Does walking cause you to feel sick, dizzy or breathless?
 How far can you walk before this starts? - Give details of any aids or appliances you use, such as a walking stick or wheelchair, even if you only use it sometimes.
-If you use a wheelchair, do you need someone to push it for you? - · Have you tried using a walking aid but found it unhelpful? - Do you need to take someone's arm or lean on them when you walk? - If you need to stop and rest, how long do you stop for and do you need to sit down or hold on to something? - Does walking increase your risk of leaking or incontinence? - Are there times of the day when you cannot go outdoors because you need to stay close to a toilet? - If you walk slowly, you could give an example like, 'I take twice as long as my partner to walk to the corner shop, which is 150 metres away'. - Give examples of how this affects your daily life.
+If you use a wheelchair, do you need someone to push it for you? - Have you tried using a walking aid but found it unhelpful? - Do you need to take someone's arm or lean on them when you walk? - If you need to stop and rest, how long do you stop for and do you need to sit down or hold on to something? - Does walking increase your risk of leaking or incontinence? - Are there times of the day when you cannot go outdoors because you need to stay close to a toilet? - If you walk slowly, you could give an example like, 'I take twice as long as my partner to walk to the corner shop, which is 150 metres away'. - Give examples of how this affects your daily life.
 Does your GP visit you at home because it is a struggle to get to the surgery?
-Do you have your food shopping delivered because you find it too difficult to walk to the shop?

-This activity looks at your ability to walk outdoors.
+Do you have your food shopping delivered because you find it too difficult to walk to, or around, the shop?
+If you do shop, do you have to hold on to a trolley and do you only use shops that have accessible customer toilets? - This activity looks at your ability to walk outdoors.
 But if you have difficulty moving around indoors, particularly in your own home, this could help to show that you are likely to have difficulty walking outdoors as well.
-Guidance from the Department for Work and Pensions and Department for Communities says that anyone who has difficulty walking less than 200 metres outdoors is likely to have difficulty walking within their own home as well.